 John Kaiser of Kaiser Research has spoken extensively about the enormous latent demand for scandium that he believes exists due to the metal’s applications in aluminum alloys and solid oxide fuel cells.

-Global scandium supply and consumption come in at about 10 to 15 MT per year, according to the US Geological Survey, but Kaiser and other analysts have suggested that end users would be willing to snap it up should a primary, scalable supply source become available.
+Global scandium supply and consumption come in at about 10 to 15 metric tons per year, according to the US Geological Survey, but Kaiser and other analysts have suggested that end users would be willing to snap it up should a primary, scalable supply source become available.

 Those interested in the metal are probably curious about pricing.
 However, the scandium price, like prices for most critical metals, is not easy to come by.
 Here’s why, plus a look at some available details.